Ahmad Javad: Biography

 In 1924–1926 he worked as the senior secretary of the Union of Soviet Writers of Azerbaijan.
 In 1925 Javad was arrested for the poem "Goygol".

 In 1930 he moved to Ganja.
-From 1930 to 1933 he was a teacher, then the associate professor and the head of a chair of Russian and Azerbaijani languages of Ganja Agricultural Institute.
-In 1933 he received the title of professor.
 Afterwards he headed a literary department of Ganja Drama Theater.

-In 1934, Javad returned to Baku, worked as an editor of translation department of "Azernashr" Publishing House.
-In 1935–1936, he headed the department of documentary films at "Azerbaijanfilm" film studio.
+In 1934, Javad returned to Baku, worked as an editor of translation department of the "Azernashr" Publishing House.
+In 1935–1936, he headed the department of documentary films at the "Azerbaijanfilm" film studio.

+Arrest and death

-He was later arrested by the Soviet regime and executed on October 13, 1937, accused of trying to spread Musavat-inspired nationalism to young Azerbaijani poets.
-He was a leader of the Musavat Literature Union called Yashil Galamlar (Green Pens).
+Javad was a leader of the Musavat Literature Union called Yashil Galamlar (Green Pens).
 Javad was one of many Azerbaijani artists and writers imprisoned and killed by the Soviet regime for ideas that it considered dangerous.

 There is a photo of prisoner Ahmad Javad, number 1112.
-The last sentence reads: “The death sentence of Ahmad Javad was executed on October 13, 1937, in Baku”.
+The last sentence reads: "The death sentence of Ahmad Javad was executed on October 13, 1937, in Baku".
 His family was exiled.

 The documents charged that in addition to being a member of the Musavat Party, Ahmad Javad was a friend of M.A.Rasulzade, the founder of Azerbaijan Democratic Republic, as well as the poets Mushfig and Javid.

 His wife Shukriya Khanum was separated from her children and sentenced to eight years in a Siberian Labor camp.